pglevy/sms-com/index.md

 - Loves to show off when they've learned a song.
 - Isn't afraid to try new things and be creative.
 - Imagines themselves doing fun things with music.
-- Somewhere between 10 and 100 years old.
+- Somewhere between the ages of 10 and 100 years old.

 My expertise is in playing and singing popular music on piano.
 I emphasize  playing by ear and building a foundation of rhythm, melody, and harmony using a chord-based approach.
 I can also teach you how to branch out into songwriting, arranging, or producing music to picture for those who are interested in exploring these arenas.